watem-sedem/watem-sedem/docs/routing.rst

-In a first step, the routing algorithm checks whether the flow direction is steered by the steepest descent direction or the **tillage direction** (for the format of the input of the tillage direction, see :ref:`Tillage direction
+In a first step, the routing algorithm checks whether the flow direction is steered by the steepest descent direction or the **tillage direction** (for the format of the input of the tillage direction, see :ref:`here <tildirmap>`).
-<tildirmap>`).
-In this check, the angle of the **steepest descend** is
-compared with the tillage direction to define the flow (see Takken et al.
+In this check, the angle of the **steepest descend** is compared with the tillage direction to define the routing (see Takken et al. (2001)).
-(2001)).
 At the end of this step, the direction is mapped to the (inter-) cardinal directions.
 These cardinal directions define the `target1` and `target2` pixels, and the weight (:math:`\in[0,1], \sum \text{weight} = 1`) they receive from the source pixel.
-This amount is used to weight the sediment load per pixel, the direct run-off depth and upstream area for each target pixel.
-In next step the flow directions and weights (cardinal space) are adjusted according to elevation and land cover, as shown in the scheme
+This amount is can be used to weight the sediment load per pixel (WS), the direct run-off depth (CN) and upstream area (CN/WS) for each target pixel.
+In next step, the flow directions and weights (cardinal space) are adjusted according to elevation and land cover, as shown in the scheme
 below:

 .. figure:: _static/png/sketch_flow_algorithm.png
 	:scale: 80%

-In this figure, the `target1` or `target2` tag indicate that routing will follow strictly the path of the first or second cardinal flow direction.
-In this case the flow is uni-directional, instead of two-directional.
+In this figure, the `Flow(target1)` or `Flow(target2)` tag indicate that routing will follow strictly the path of the first or second cardinal flow direction.
+In these cases, the flow is uni-directional, instead of two-directional.
 The `find_lower` tag indicates that the algorithm will search for the lowest neighbouring pixel (single target).
-A `jump` indicates the target is not a neighbouring pixel of the source, and the routing jumps to a single target further than its vicinity defined as a window :math:`W`.
+A `jump` indicates the target is not a neighbouring pixel of the source: the routing jumps to a single target further than its vicinity.
+Jumps are defined within a window :math:`W`.
 This occurs when a source is located in a local elevation minimum.
-An important note is that the routing will always jump to the river :math:`W` if a river pixel is present in the window :math:`W`.
+An important note is that the routing will always jump to the closest river in :math:`W` if a river pixel is present in the window :math:`W`.

 In the sketch, three features of the two targets and sources are accounted for to define a rule-bank for the routing direction: the height, the land cover